renemonroy/react-row/README.md

 The idea is simple.
 You add children components to a `<Row />` and each child will be appended into columns.
 Each `<Column />` act as container where its dimension is calculated automatically by changing flex values.
 Requires **react/addons** if `resizable` prop is set to `true`.

 ## Usage
-Simply add elements that you want into different columns as direct child.
+Simply add as immediate children all those components that you want to be in different columns.

 ```javascript
   'use strict';